 It’s no secret that most gamers are male.

-However, certain games (like Animal Crossing) have helped bring in more women to the gaming world.
+However, certain games (like Animal Crossing) have helped bring in more women to the console, PC and esports gaming world.

 The latest Animal Crossing installment was a mega hit.
 Especially among women and girls.